fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 database, for example).
 However, the RabbitMQ team has provided very convenient facilities for administering and managing the message broker.

-Topics covered in the chapter:
+Topics covered in the lab:

 -   Administering RabbitMQ instances